caseywatts/caseywatts.github.io/book/all-chapters.md

 # Cognitive Restructuring

-## Overview

 You have read about how to enter an introspective state (whoop!), about how to process experiences by putting them into words, and about how to validate those experiences to non-judgmentally accept them as inputs.
 In this chapter, you will learn how to identify unhelpful thought patterns and how turn them into helpful ones.
-This is known as "cognitive restructuring".
+This is known as _cognitive restructuring_.

-## Cognitive Restructuring Definition

-Cognitive Restructuring is the process of identifying and countering "unhelpful thought patterns".
+Cognitive Restructuring is the process of identifying and countering _unhelpful thought patterns_.
 Unchecked, these lead to downward spirals of negative emotion.
 They make you feel worse in an unproductive, unhelpful way.
 They tend to be irrational or exaggerated.
 Some examples include: all-or-nothing thinking, over-generalization, and magnification.

-These unhelpful thought patterns are also known as "maladaptive thought patterns".
+These unhelpful thought patterns are also known as _maladaptive thought patterns_.
 Maladaptive means it is unhelpful; it gets in your way.
 Maladaptive thought patterns are doing a bad job of being adaptive ("mal" = bad, "adaptive" = helpful).
-A third term for these unhelpful thought patterns is "cognitive distortions", because they give you a distorted view of reality.
-In this book we will mostly use the term "cognitive distortion".
+A third term for these unhelpful thought patterns is _cognitive distortions_, because they give you a distorted view of reality.
+In this book we will mostly use the term cognitive distortion.

 ### Example Scenario